 3. There is not a definite length for articles, but it is recommended contributions of no more than 8.000 words and no less from 6000.

-6. Along with the original, the authors should send the same email signed documents "Statement of Assignment of Copyright" and "Statement of Authorship Liability and Conflicts of Interest" that can also be downloaded from the website RIEJS.
+4. Along with the original, the authors should send the "Letter of originality, conflict of interest and assignment of copyright", that can be downloaded from HERE.

 Articles will be submitted as the following order and structure